cockroachdb/docs/src/current/cockroachcloud/upgrade-policy.md

 All CockroachDB {{ site.data.products.basic }} clusters, and CockroachDB {{ site.data.products.standard }} clusters by default, will automatically be upgraded to the next major version while the current one is still supported, to prevent the cluster from reaching EOS.

 - If you [disable automatic major-version upgrades for CockroachDB {{ site.data.products.standard }}]({% link cockroachcloud/cluster-management.md %}#manage-cluster-upgrades), you are responsible for upgrading the cluster before its version reaches its EOS date to maintain uninterrupted support and SLA guarantees.
+Clusters that have not upgraded for one year will be upgraded automatically.
 - You are responsible for upgrading a CockroachDB {{ site.data.products.advanced }} cluster before its current version reaches its EOS date to maintain uninterrupted support and SLA guarantees.

-When a CockroachDB {{ site.data.products.advanced }} cluster is nearing its EOS date, you will be reminded to upgrade the cluster at least 30 days before the EOS date to avoid losing support. {% capture who_can_upgrade %}A [Cluster Administrator]({% link cockroachcloud/authorization.md %}#cluster-administrator) can [upgrade a cluster]({% link cockroachcloud/upgrade-cockroach-version.md %}) directly from the CockroachDB Cloud Console.
-An [Org Administrator]({% link cockroachcloud/authorization.md %}#org-administrator) or [Folder Admin]({% link cockroachcloud/authorization.md %}#folder-admin) can grant the Cluster Administrator role.{% endcapture %}{{ who_can_upgrade }}
+When a CockroachDB {{ site.data.products.advanced }} cluster is nearing its EOS date, you will be reminded to upgrade the cluster at least 30 days before the EOS date to avoid losing support. {% capture who_can_upgrade %}A user with the Cluster Administrator or Cluster Operator [role]({% link cockroachcloud/authorization.md %}) can [upgrade a cluster]({% link cockroachcloud/upgrade-cockroach-version.md %}) directly from the CockroachDB Cloud Console.
+An [Org Administrator]({% link cockroachcloud/authorization.md %}#org-administrator) can grant these roles.{% endcapture %}{{ who_can_upgrade }}

 ### Currently supported versions